-On this 13-day Upper Ganges River cruise from Varanasi to Kolkata aboard RV Katha Pandaw, discover the best of the Ganges from India's colonial splendors.
+On this 13-day Upper Ganges River cruise from Kolkata to Varanasi aboard RV Katha Pandaw, discover the best of the Ganges from India's colonial splendors.
 Explore the best of the Ganges, from Kolkotta's colonial splendors to West Bengal's rural arcadia along the Hoogly and the Ganga itself, with its pristine bird and wildlife and cultural treasures dotted along the banks.
-In the latter part of the expedition, discover Varanasi, the world's oldest inhabited city and the most sacred city in Hinduism.
+At the latter part of the expedition, discover Varanasi, the world's oldest inhabited city and is the most sacred city in Hinduism.
 Varanasi is undoubtedly the goal of any 'passage to India,' and at the other end of the sacred river is Kolkata, in all its Raj-like splendor.
-Disembark at Kolkata.
+Disembark at Varanasi.

 Discover the brass-working village of Matiari

 Visit Jahanigra Island's 8th-century rock carvings depicting Siva & Vishnu

 Spot the rare Gangeatic dolphins while sailing along the river

 Transfer from your hotel or airport in Kolkata to embark on your Pandaw ship.
 Set sail down the Hooghly River, an important distributor of the Ganga to Chandernagore, a French possession until 1950.
 Stroll along the riverside promenade, and visit the 18th-century church and Dupleix's House, the erstwhile Governor-General of French India.
 Return to the ship and continue upstream past the old Dutch settlement of Chinsura and the Portuguese settlement of Bandel.